 **COVID-19 UPDATE 24TH MARCH 2020**

-The cats currently with our fosterers are all being very well cared for but will likely be staying where there are for the foreseeable future.
+The cats currently with our fosterers are all being very well cared for.
 They will obviously receive veterinary care as necessary in an urgent or emergency situation but all routine veterinary treatments are on hold.

 We will also be halting the direct homing scheme as although it doesn't involve our volunteers undertaking any face to face encounters, it does encourage the cat owner and potential rehomer to come into contact.